 Starting Stinging Nettle From a Seedling

 Garden centers generally don't sell stinging nettle plants, so if you want seedlings, you will have to start the plants from seeds first.
-Once your nettle seedlings are several inches tall and look strong and healthy, cut the bottoms off the compostable pots, transplanting the seedlings pot and all into an area where the nettles won't be a nuisance.
-Since even brushing up against nettles may result in skin irritation, keep the plants where people and pets won't accidentally contact them.
-If this may be of concern, nettles can also be planted in containers at least 12 inches deep and wide; this is a great way to keep the nettle population under control as well.
+Once your nettle seedlings are several inches tall and look strong and healthy, cut the bottoms off the compostable pots, transplanting the seedlings, pots and all, into an area where the nettles won't be a nuisance.
+Since even brushing up against nettles may result in extreme skin irritation, keep the plants where people and pets won't accidentally contact them.
+If this is a concern, nettles can also be planted in containers at least 12 inches deep and wide; this is a great way to keep the nettle population under control as well.

 In What Zone Does Stinging Nettle Grow Best?

-Stinging nettle is not very picky about where it grows; in fact, it is found all over North America, Europe and even parts of South America, Asia and Africa.
-There is no particular zone in which it grows best, but this plant does not do well in desertlike conditions.
-It is a perennial even in areas with cold winters, so there's no need to worry about freezing temperatures.
-It even grows in Alaska and is one of the first perennials to emerge there in spring.
+Stinging nettle is not very picky about where it grows; in fact, it is found all over North America, Europe, and even parts of South America, Asia, and Africa.
+It's a perennial in USDA zones 4 through 10, although it does not do well in desertlike conditions.
+It even grows in some parts of Alaska, where it is one of the first perennials to emerge in spring.

 When Should You Plant Stinging Nettle?

 Stinging nettle begins growing very early in spring; it is one of the first plants to sprout in spring even in relatively cold areas.
 Since it starts so early in the season, it is best to plant it as early as possible in spring or even late winter as long as the soil is soft enough to work.
 Sowing seeds in fall is another option; this will still yield plant growth in early spring.

 Soil, Sunlight, and Water Recommendations for Stinging Nettle